BeamStackProj/transforms/README.md

 # Beamstack Transform Garden

-Beamstack has a robust collection of custom `Transforms` specifically designed to simplify and accelerate data transformations in Apache Beam workflows.
+Beamstack has a collection of custom `Transforms` specifically designed to streamline and simplify data transformations in Apache Beam workflows.

 ---